giulianoformisano/gf.github.io/content/authors/admin/_index.md

 I am a PhD Candidate in Social Data Science at {{< staticref "https://www.nuffield.ox.ac.uk/" "newtab" >}}Nuffield College{{< /staticref >}}, University of Oxford.

 My research focuses on social media polarisation.
-I study political discourse, using a wide range of computational methods, including machine learning, natural language processing, network analysis, and time-series.
+I study political discourse, using machine learning, natural language processing, network analysis, and time-series.

 Alongside my PhD, I am working at the Oxford International Development Institute on the application of machine learning methods to study social media communication during COVID, Brexit and the US 2016-2020 elections.
 I am also a teaching assistant for the course of Digital Politics at the {{< staticref "https://www.oii.ox.ac.uk/ " "newtab" >}} Oxford Internet Institute {{< /staticref >}}.